Seneca-BSA/bsa/docs/seh500/lab4.md

             nop                         @ do nothing
             b       stop                @ jump back label stop to form a loop

 1. Compare the third example code with the first example code and find the difference between then explain which line got added, removed, changed and why.
-Also, discuss its effect on the code then put your answer in the post-lab exercise.
+Also, discuss its effect on the code then put your answer in the lab question.

-## Post-Lab Questions
+## Lab Questions

 Using the skills and knowledge acquired from this lab, answer the following post-lab question(s) on Blackboard.
 Due one week after the lab.